How to Track Ad Blockers in Google Analytics

 Ad Blockers are becoming ever increasingly popular among web visitors.
 This guide will show you how to track ad blockers in Google Analytics

-There is a simple trick which you can use to track ad blockers and detect if Adsense codes have been blocked.
-This method relies on a few JavaScript variables which Adsense uses.
-If Adsense is blocked, then these variables are not set.
-We can test from this and send an event to Analytics for logging.
-Once you have some data on the percentages of ad-blocked visitors you can take steps to mitigate the problem.
+Fortunately, there's a straightforward method to track ad blockers and detect if Adsense codes have been blocked.
+This method uses a few JavaScript variables that Adsense utilizes.
+If Adsense is blocked, these variables remain unset.
+By testing for this condition and sending an event to Analytics for logging, we can gather data on the percentage of ad-blocked visitors.
+Armed with this information, you can take steps to mitigate the problem, thereby safeguarding your revenue.

-For these examples, you will need Google Analytics and a Google Adsense account.
+You will need Google Analytics and a Google Adsense account for these examples.

 Ad Blocker Detection Code

-The code is quite simple and can be copied and pasted into your website without changes.
-This is usually in the footer of the page, after your Analytics tracking script.
+The simple code can be copied and pasted into your website without changes.
+This is usually in the page's footer after your Analytics tracking script.

 javascript